Hull University Labour Club: The Divided 1980s

-HULC activities in the turbulent 1980s are a mystery, but it appears that during much of this period the club fell under the influence of the radical left: in 1984, a National Organisation of Labour Students (NOLS) Conference at Hull was called off due to militant violence and unrest.
+HULC activities in the turbulent 1980s are a mystery, but it appears that during much of this period the club fell under the influence of the radical left: in 1984, a National Organisation of Labour Students (NOLS) Conference at Hull was called off due to militant unrest.

 HULC's Revival of the 1990s

 When the future MP Tom Watson and Rebecca Gray started their degrees at Hull in 1991, HULC was regarded as an insular irrelevance on campus and had experienced a bitter dispute over its nomination for the candidate of HUU president in the previous year.
-Within just a year, however, Watson and Gray, amongst others, turned HULC into a more significant, professional organisation attracting, at its height, some 230-250 members to its fold, a number perhaps surpassing any other Labour Club of any similarly-sized university at its time.
+Within just a year, however, Watson and Gray, amongst others, turned HULC into a more significant, professional organisation attracting, at its height, some 230–250 members to its fold, a number perhaps surpassing any other Labour Club of any similarly-sized university at its time.
 Much like the old SocSoc, HULC built links with the community and increased its membership through a general tolerance of political difference.

 Recent History

 The society through the course of the 2000s continued to be a large and vocal club in Hull University.
 Its influence and campaigning ability is reflected in the large numbers of presidents and sabbatical officers within Hull University Union that have emerged from it, including Ed Marsh, Helen Gibson, Aidan Mersh and Victoria Winterton.
 The club has traditionally had at least one internal member elected to the Hull University Union sabbatical team until 2015 in that tradition came to an end.
 No internal member ran as a candidate in 2016.

-Through this period though its relationship with Labour Students had become strained with some HULC members in 2011-2013 feeling that the body no longer effectively represented them.
+Through this period though its relationship with Labour Students had become strained with some HULC members in 2011–2013 feeling that the body no longer effectively represented them.
 This inevitability led to HULC disaffiliating in early 2013 for three clear set out reasons: